-- Adhere to and enforce the HMIS Policies and Procedures. - Attend at least one Agency Administrator Training. - Maintain current user license in the system by completing the certification assignments within 5 days of training and login to the system at least once every 30 days. - Communicate and authorize personnel and security changes for HMIS End Users to HMIS Staff within 24 hours of a change. - Act as the first tier of support for HMIS End Users. - Authorize HMIS End Users by completing the HMIS End User Request Form prior to trainings. - Ensure client privacy, security, and confidentiality for clients. - Enforce HMIS End User Agreements. - Ensure the HMIS Privacy Notice is posted in a visible area of the Agency and communicated in a language understandable by clients. - Enforce data collection, entry, and quality standards. - Ensure a basic competency with running HMIS system reports and have an understanding of system wide data quality reports. - Ensure Agency and all users are using the correct HMIS related forms and following the most current HMIS procedures and work flow. - Attend all HMIS required meetings and conference calls. - Assist with HMIS projects as needed (LSA, PIT, HIC, CAPER and PULSE) Schedule/Authorize HMIS End User Training. - Inform HMIS Staff of all project changes within at least five business days prior to the change.
+- Adhere to and enforce the HMIS Policies and Procedures. - Attend at least one Agency Administrator Training. - Maintain current user license in the system by completing the certification assignments within 5 days of training and login to the system at least once every 15 days. - After 15 days of inactivity, helpdesk will deactivate the user licences.
+Staff will have a grace period of 15 days to reach out to our helpdesk and log into the system before the license is revoked. - Communicate and authorize personnel and security changes for HMIS End Users to HMIS Staff within 24 hours of a change. - Act as the first tier of support for HMIS End Users. - Authorize HMIS End Users by completing the HMIS End User Request Form prior to trainings. - Ensure client privacy, security, and confidentiality for clients. - Enforce HMIS End User Agreements. - Ensure the HMIS Privacy Notice is posted in a visible area of the Agency and communicated in a language understandable by clients. - Enforce data collection, entry, and quality standards. - Ensure a basic competency with running HMIS system reports and have an understanding of system wide data quality reports. - Ensure Agency and all users are using the correct HMIS related forms and following the most current HMIS procedures and workflow.

+- Attend all HMIS required meetings and conference calls. - Assist with HMIS projects as needed (LSA, PIT, HIC, CAPER, ESG-CV, and PULSE) Schedule/Authorize HMIS End User Training. - Inform HMIS Staff of all project changes within at least five business days prior to the change.